Open Data Hub logo

 Prerequisites

-• You have access to the Open Data Hub data science project in which your cluster administrator has set up the Feature Store instance.
+• You have access to the Open Data Hub project in which your cluster administrator has set up the Feature Store instance.

 Procedure

-1. From the Open Data Hub dashboard, click Data science projects.
+1. From the Open Data Hub dashboard, click Projects.

 2. Click the name of the project in which your cluster administrator has set up the Feature Store instance.

-3. In the data science project in which the cluster administrator set up Feature Store, create a workbench, as described in Creating a workbench.
+3. In the project in which the cluster administrator set up Feature Store, create a workbench, as described in Creating a workbench.

 4. To open the IDE (for example, JuypterLab), in a new window, click the open icon (The open icon) next to the workbench.